anonaddy/addy.io/source/faq.md

 * If your account username has catch-all disabled then it will be enabled
 * Any entries in your **blocklist** will no longer block emails

+You are sent an email informing you that your account has been downgraded to the Free plan.

 You will not be able to activate any of the above again until you resubscribe.

+If you resubscribe within 90 days, all of the above changes will be automatically reverted.

 ## If I subscribe will Stripe see my real email address? {#if-i-subscribe-will-stripe-see-my-real-email-address}